poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Exercise +.#

-: Are we violating an integrity constraint if we try to set the value of an attribute that is part of a primary key to `NULL`{.sqlmysql}?
+: Are we violating an integrity constraint if we try to set the value of an attribute that is part of a primary key to `NULL`?
 If yes, which one?

 Exercise +.#